ESIPFed/science-on-schema.org/guides/Dataset.md

 <a id="spatial_reference-system"></a>
 A Spatial Reference System (SRS) or Coordinate reference systems (CRS) are methodologies for locating geographical features within some frame of reference (e.g. Earth, Moon, etc.).
+Schema.org has no defined property for specifying a Coordinate Reference System, but we see from the [schema.org issue queue](https://github.com/schemaorg/schemaorg/issues) that this has been mentioned.

-To represent an SRS in schema.org, we should use the `[schema:additionalProperty](https://schema.org/additionalProperty)` property to specify an object of type `[schema:PropertyValue](https://schema.org/PropertyValue)` and `[dbpedia:Spatial_reference_system](http://dbpedia.org/resource/Spatial_reference_system)`, a decent RDF resource on the web for describing what an SRS is.
+In the mean time, to represent an SRS in schema.org, we recommend using the `[schema:additionalProperty](https://schema.org/additionalProperty)` property to specify an object of type `[schema:PropertyValue](https://schema.org/PropertyValue)` and `[dbpedia:Spatial_reference_system](http://dbpedia.org/resource/Spatial_reference_system)`, a decent RDF resource on the web for describing what an SRS is.

 | Spatial Reference System | IRI                                          |
 |--------------------------|----------------------------------------------|